 - They are not practicing social work in Nova Scotia on January 1 of the renewal year.

 - They are not practicing social work in Nova Scotia for reasons which may include but are not limited to: maternity leave; paternity or parental leave; long-term disability; long term leave of absence; return to school; inability to secure social work employment; residing out of province; retirement from a social work position.

 7. How often does the Board of Examiners meet?

 The Board of Examiners meets eleven times a year — about once per month, with one month off (usually July or August).
-These meetings are usually on the fourth Thursday of the month.
+These meetings are usually on the third Wednesday of the month.